Category 1: Easy, little or no walking, smooth paths.

 Hawk Hill, Marin Headlands

-The fall southward migration of raptors can be quite spectacular if one is in a particularly good location.
-As birds fly south along the California coast, they eventually arrive at the Golden Gate, the one-mile wide opening to our bay.
-They don’t quite know what to do, as birds don’t like flying over the water.
-As a consequence, raptors congregate at what is now known as Hawk Hill above the Golden Gate Bridge, before finally making the jump across the gap.
-The Golden Gate Raptor Observatory conducts a count every fall of all the raptors.
-This year, the area where the counters stand is closed to the public, but anyone can stand nearby at Battery 129, where in normal times public demonstrations occur on Saturdays.
-Parking should be easier on a weekday.
-Before going, check the GGRO website.
+In September and October the southward migration of raptors here can be quite spectacular.
+As birds fly south along the California coast they eventually arrive at the Golden Gate, the one-mile wide opening to our bay.
+Birds don’t like flying over the water and as a consequence, raptors congregate at what is now known as Hawk Hill northwest of the Golden Gate Bridge.
+They circle above the hills on the rising thermals to gain altitude before finally making the jump across the gap.
+Since raptors like to use the solar-heated air to ease their flight south, birding here is often best around mid-day.
+The Golden Gate Raptor Observatory conducts a count every fall of all the raptors, often reaching into the hundreds per day.
+In recent years the area where the counters stand has been closed to the public but anyone can stand nearby at Battery 129.
+Public demonstrations are sometimes given on Saturdays – check with the GGRO website for events.
+Parking, though, is sometimes easier on a weekday.
+And watch out for Fleet Week, when the hills are packed with crowds watching the bigger, louder, jet-powered birds of the Navy’s air show!

 Elsie Roemer Bird Sanctuary, Alameda